joshjcarrier/EventPipe/README.md

 # EventPipe #

 ## Pre-requisites ##
+To fully load and compile all solution projects:
 * Lync 2010 client is running and signed in
 * Netduino on COM1 connected to PC via COM3